tatsuro-kawamoto/opinion_graphs/2016GraduateSurvey/README.md

-# 2016 survey focussing on the graduates of the Faculty of a Japanese university
+# Faculty survey
-This is a dataset of an "opinion graph" for a survey focussing on the graduates of the Faculty of a Japanese university.
+The datasets of opinion graphs of a survey focusing on the graduates of the Faculty of Education at a university in Japan.

-## Files and questions
+## Questions
-The questions we asked are the following:
+Questions asked in the survey:
 * What is your career?
 (Q1)
 * What reason made you choose your current job?
 (Q2)
 * What is the most valuable experience that you will take away with you from your time at the university?
 (Q3)

-There are three graphml files for each question.
+## graphml

-## graphml (data format)
+Three `.graphml` files, corresponding to the three questions asked in the survey.

 + Vertex attributes
   - id